Accuracy in referencing every piece of literature you use during the course of your research is essential.

-If you wish to obtain EndNote X7 for a ‘personal’ University-networked computer in an office or postgraduate room:
+You can obtain EndNote X8 for a ‘personal’ University-networked PC or Mac in an office or postgraduate room through Digital IT:

 Disseminate your research output to give it maximum visibility and impact.

 This is a comprehensive resource that allows you to evaluate and compare journals using citation data drawn from over 7,500 scholarly and technical journals, which includes virtually all areas of science, technology, and social sciences.
 Citation and article counts are important indicators of how frequently current researchers are using individual journals.

 Journal Citation Reports can show you the most frequently cited journals in a field, the highest impact journals in a field, and the largest journals in a field.